NethServer/docs/administrator-manual/en/pop3_connector.rst

 POP3/IMAP accounts are configured from :guilabel:`POP3 connector >
 Accounts` page.
 Each account can be specified:

-* the email address (as unique account identifier),
+* the email address (as unique account identifier)
-* the protocol (IMAP/POP3/IMAP with SSL/POP3 with SSL),
+* the protocol (IMAP/POP3/IMAP with SSL/POP3 with SSL)
-* the remote server address,
+* the remote server address
-* the account credentials,
+* the account credentials
-* the local user account where to deliver messages,
+* the local user account where to deliver messages
-* if a message has to be deleted from the remote server after delivery,
+* if a message has to be deleted from the remote server after delivery
-* antiSPAM and antivirus checks.
+* antiSPAM and antivirus checks

 .. note:: It is allowed to associate more than one external accounts to a local
           one.
 Deleting an account will *not* delete already